 4. Do it as an improvement

-One thing we always can count on is change.
-Life is predictable in that nothing stays the same.
-It is our mission to try to keep the “train on the track” so that things keep changing in a positive way that makes things better for those who we care about.
+One thing we can always count on is change.
+Unfortunately, life is predictable in that nothing stays the same.
+Our mission is to try to keep the “train on the track” so that things keep changing in a positive way that makes things better for those we care about.

-If you need additional help, you can join some courses for self-improvement.
+If you need additional help, you can join some self-improvement courses.

 5 QUESTIONS TO ASK YOURSELF IF YOU REALLY WANT TO TRANSFORM YOUR LIFE